The Colors of The Sheltie

 Major Sheltie Color Genes:

-A Locus genes: The A or agouti locus produces the so-called Agouti Series colors.
+A Locus: The A or agouti locus produces the so-called Agouti Series colors.
 In the Sheltie, this is the locus responsible for the sable, black and tan, and recessive black colors.
 Although three variants of the gene are found in Shelties, each individual Sheltie can carry only two of them.
 White is superimposed on all of these colors, and is inherited independently of them.

-ay, the gene for black and tan is at, and the gene for recessive black is a.
+ay, the allele for black and tan is at, and the allele for recessive black is a.
 A Sheltie who carries at least one ay allele will be sable.
 If both alleles are ay, the dog is pure for sable and can produce only sable offspring.
 If one allele is at or a, the dog can produce tricolor or black and white offspring when bred to a dog who also has at least one at or a allele.
 Such a sable is tri-factored or bi-factored.

 A Sheltie who carries two at alleles or one at and one a allele will be a tricolor.
 A Sheltie who has two a alleles is a bicolor black.